-The Coronavirus (Covid-19) is impacting the travel and hotel industry, restaurants, events, and many other services to varying degrees — with ripple effects to virtually every other industry.
+Its 2021 and the Coronavirus (Covid-19) is still impacting the travel and hotel industry, restaurants, events, and many other services to varying degrees — with ripple effects to virtually every other industry.
 Will these effects be short-term or long-term?
 No one knows.

-Before the virus, the market was in excellent shape, so we can expect a faster recovery once the Coronavirus starts falling off or a vaccine is created.
+Before Coronavirus, the market was in excellent shape, so we can expect a faster recovery once the Coronavirus starts falling off or a vaccine is created.
 The question remains, what do you do in the short term if your business is impacted?

 First, avoid panicking and making rash decisions.
 Given the condition of the stock market and low unemployment rate before recent impacts, responding with reductions in force may not be the best solution at this time.
 You will need your team once things get moving again.
 Second, keep in mind that federal and/or state assistance in the form of paid leave and other financial aid may be forthcoming, which could impact your decision.

 Make sure you have an up-to-date human resources (HR) plan.
 Use your plan to detail your staffing costs, which in turn will allow you to accurately cost your products or services.
 Build morale and motivation by clearly communicating with your staff what is happening within the business.
 Try to involve them in decision-making and finding solutions.

 Telecommuting is happening across the country, as many employers take steps to protect their employees from the virus.
 We created two excellent resources: Finding Success While Working Remotely and Telecommuting Agreement to help with these efforts.
 If your business has slowed due to the virus, consider the following options to keep staff engaged, busy, productive, and impact to your organization, before making a rushed layoff decision.

 - Catch up on lower priority task items that never seem to get done.
 They can potentially boost your business offerings and

 - Create “growth plans” and “how to grow” in a market impacted by the virus.